 \subsubsection{Time and Space Cost.}

-Most devices have limited storage space, so the on-device model must be small and sufficient.
-The device's computing power is rather limited, and the completion of the recommendation task on the device requires lots of real-time processing, so the model deployed on the device must be both simple and fast.
+Most edges have limited storage space, so the on-edge model must be small and sufficient.
+The edge's computing power is rather limited, and the completion of the recommendation task on the edge requires lots of real-time processing, so the model deployed on the edge must be both simple and fast.
 Therefore, we analyze whether these methods are controllable and highly profitable based on the DUET framework, and additional time and space resource consumption under this framework is shown in Table~\ref{tab:time_space_cost}.

-In the time consumption column, signal ``/'' separates the time consumption of cloud preprocessing and device inference.
-Cloud preprocessing means that the cloud server first calculates the MRS value based on recent user data and then determines the threshold based on the communication budget of the cloud server and sends it to the device.
-Device inference refers to the MRS calculated when the click sequence on the device is updated.
-The experimental results show that: 1) In terms of time consumption, both cloud preprocessing and device inference are the fastest for random requests, followed by our IDEAL.
+In the time consumption column, signal ``/'' separates the time consumption of cloud preprocessing and edge inference.
+Cloud preprocessing means that the cloud server first calculates the MRS value based on recent user data and then determines the threshold based on the communication budget of the cloud server and sends it to the edge.
+Edge inference refers to the MRS calculated when the click sequence on the edge is updated.
+The experimental results show that: 1) In terms of time consumption, both cloud preprocessing and edge inference are the fastest for random requests, followed by our IntellectReq.
 LOF and OC-SVM are the slowest.
 2) In terms of space consumption, random, LOF, and OC-SVM can all be regarded as requiring no additional space consumption.
-In contrast, our method requires the additional deployment of 5.06k parameters on the device.
-3) Random and our IDEAL can be realized in terms of controllability.
-It means that device-cloud communication can be realized under the condition of an arbitrary communication budget, while LOF and OC-SVM cannot.
-4) In terms of high yield, LOF, OC-SVM, and our IDEAL can all be achieved, but random requests cannot.
-In general, our IDEAL only requires minimal time consumption (does not affect real-time performance) and space consumption (easy to deploy for smart devices) and can take into account controllability and high profitability.
+In contrast, our method requires the additional deployment of 5.06k parameters on the edge.
+3) Random and our IntellectReq can be realized in terms of controllability.
+It means that edge-cloud communication can be realized under the condition of an arbitrary communication budget, while LOF and OC-SVM cannot.
+4) In terms of high yield, LOF, OC-SVM, and our IntellectReq can all be achieved, but random requests cannot.
+In general, our IntellectReq only requires minimal time consumption (does not affect real-time performance) and space consumption (easy to deploy for smart edges) and can take into account controllability and high profitability.